-Name Age Position Date of joining our Group Date of appointment as Director of our Company Responsibilities Relationship with other Directors and senior management Ms. TONG Sze Wan 42 Independent Non-Executive Director 17 December 2014 17 December 2014 Performing her duties as a Director through the Board, the chairman of the audit committee, a member of the remuneration committee and a member of the nomination committee N/A Mr. LAM Yiu Por 38 Independent Non-Executive Director 17 December 2014 17 December 2014 Performing his duties as a Director through the Board, the chairman of the remuneration committee and a member of the audit committee N/A Mr. KWONG Ping Man 50 Independent Non-Executive Director 17 December 2014 17 December 2014 Performing his duties as a Director through the Board, a member of the nomination committee and a member of the audit committee N/A Senior Mana agement Name Age Position Date of joining our Group Date of appointment of current position Responsibilities Relationship with other Directors and senior management Mr. CHEUNG Yat Ming 51 Technical Director, Construction Engineer August 1999 August 1999 Responsible for overseeing the engineering operations and the technical aspect of various projects N/A
+Name Age Position Date of joining our Group Date of appointment as Director of our Company Responsibilities Relationship with other Directors and senior management Ms. TONG Sze Wan 41 Independent Non-Executive Director [•] [•] Performing her duties as a Director through the Board, the chairman of the audit committee, a member of the remuneration committee and a member of the nomination committee N/A Mr. LAM Yiu Por 38 Independent Non-Executive Director [•] [•] Performing his duties as a Director through the Board, the chairman of the remuneration committee and a member of the audit committee N/A Mr. KWONG Ping Man 49 Independent Non-Executive Director [•] [•] Performing his duties as a Director through the Board, a member of the nomination committee and a member of the audit committee N/A Senior Man agement Name Age Position Date of joining our Group Date of appointment of current position Responsibilities Relationship with other Directors and senior management Mr. CHEUNG 50 Technical August 1999 August 1999 Responsible for N/A

+Responsible for overseeing the engineering operations and the technical aspect of various projects